eunicepoh98/mimoBotNode/README.md

 ### [Sequelize](http://docs.sequelizejs.com/)

 What's "done"
-+ Some models and get methods
-+ relationships between tables
++ APIs for all the tables

 What needs to be done
-+ seeding test data (working..)
++ seeding data
-+ advance querying (working..)
 + user search table
-+ Bookmark, Notification, Resume, UserSearch API
++ filter job with bookmark
++ resume upload (Hibba)

 ### [Wit.ai](https://wit.ai/)

 What's "done"
-+ api to load data into wit
++ API to load data and nlp
-+ api for frontend
 + able to handle search job, add work experience scenario

 What needs to be done